 Why does it matter?

 What's the point of analysing animal sounds?
 And why do it with computational methods?
 Well...

 One surprising fact about birdsong is that it has a lot in common with human language, even though it evolved separately.
 Many songbirds go through similar stages of vocal learning as we do, as they grow up.
 And each species is slightly different, which is useful for comparing and contrasting.
 So, biologists are keen to study songbird learning processes - not only to understand more about how human language evolved, but also to help understand more about social organisation in animal groups, and so on.
-I'm not a biologist but I'm going to be collaborating with some great people to help improve the automatic sound analysis in their toolkit - for example, by analysing much larger audio collections than they can possibly analyse by hand.
+I'm not a biologist but I collaborate regularly with some great people to help improve the automatic sound analysis in their toolkit - for example, by analysing much larger audio collections than they can possibly analyse by hand.

 Bird population/migration monitoring is also important.
 UK farmland bird populations have declined by 50% since the 1970s, and woodland birds by 20% (source), and similar patterns are being recorded worldwide.
 We have great organisations such as the BTO and the RSPB (in the UK) or Sovon (in the Netherlands), who organise professionals and amateurs to help monitor bird populations each year.
 If we can add improved automatic sound recognition to that, we can help add some more detail to this monitoring.
 For example, many birds are changing location year-on-year in response to climate change (source) - that's the kind of pattern you can detect better when you have more data and better analysis.